-17. Footfall, Dwell Time & Spend Analysis (please see HUQ Footfall & Dwell Time Report) REVISED - SPEND DATA ADDED
+17. Footfall, Dwell Time & Spend Analysis (see also HUQ Footfall & Dwell Time Report)

 Footfall and dwell times have not rebounded back to pre-pandemic 2019 levels but have been increasing since 2021 (Chart 14).
 There is no evidence that the current trial has negatively impacted footfall or dwell time.
-The trials have not led to an increase in evening footfall on Friday or Saturday, however more people may have been encouraged to visit the city on Sundays though spending less time in the area).
+The trials have not led to an increase in